tanzircoderrect/OpenRace/README.md

 Please note, the tool is still in the early stages of development and does not support many features yet.

-Until our first release, the easiest way to run the tool is through the `coderrect/openrace` docker image:
+Until our first release, the easiest way to run the tool is through the `coderrect/openrace` docker image.

+On a linux machine with docker installed you can run the following bash commands:

 ```
 > docker pull coderrect/openrace